padawan/mt-plugin-memo/README.md

 ## Version history

+* Current: 1.2 — Added the option to display a global message.
-* Current: 1.1 — Removed Perl version check, added hints and improved the widget HTML code to respect the system CSS margins.
+* 1.1 — Removed Perl version check, added hints and improved the widget HTML code to respect the system CSS margins.
 * 1.0 — First public release.